ITP-xStory/p5js-shaders/docs/how-to-write-a-shader.md

 vec3 color = vec3(0.0, 0.0, 1.0);
 ```

-Finally, the fragment shader *requires* there to be a vec4 output called **gl_FragColor**.
-This must be the final line of your .frag file.
+Finally, the fragment shader requires there to be a vec4 output called **gl_FragColor**.
+This line is what tells the GPU how to color the pixel.
+This must be the final line of your .frag file, any code placed after this line will not have any effect, and you might get a "code not reached" error.

 **gl_FragColor** expects the format vec4 (r,g,b,a), so we put in 1.0 as our alpha, meaning no transparency.